WRF-CMake/wrf/doc/cmake/INSTALL.md

 - `cmake --install` is available from CMake version 3.15.
 For older versions use `cmake --build . --target install` instead.
 - The [Ninja](https://ninja-build.org/) generator needs to be specified at configure time with the `-G` option, i.e. `-GNinja`.
 - The original build system uses a series of terminal prompts when running `./configure` whereas for CMake any non-default options need to be specified as command-line arguments.
-- If you change any registry files, then just re-run `cmake --build .`.
+- If you change any registry files, then just re-run `cmake --install .`.

 ### On Linux and macOS
 The general commands to download, configure and install WRF-CMake on Linux and macOS are: